 Brooklyn comedians play here, and tributes to Santana or Aretha Franklin.
 The Colonial Theatre acts as a year-round concert hall and 21st-century performance space, decked in gilt and red velvet out of another century.READ MORE

-The year-round Pittsfield Farmers Market has now become the only teen-led market in the region through Roots Rising.
-The market welcomes in farmers and artisans together, local coffee roasters and even landscape designers.READ MORE
+The year-round Pittsfield Farmers Market has now become the only teen-led market in the region through Roots Rising, bringing together growers and artisans.READ MORE